01/

 03/

-Our strategies outperformed the benchmark during the quarter driven by the event-driven component of the portfolios, as we saw some idiosyncratic catalysts unfold, leading to positive performance.
+Our strategies were positive in the quarter but slightly underperformed the benchmark given defensive positioning.
 Our allocation to various capital structure opportunities such as limited recourse capital notes (LRCNs), hybrid securities, and synthetic risk transfers (SRTs) collectively performed well during the period and provided stability to the portfolios.
 While our shorts and hedges collectively detracted from absolute performance during the period, they achieved their intended role of dampening volatility and lowering market beta.

-This material has been published by Picton Mahoney Asset Management (“PMAM”) as at October 10, 2025.
+This material has been published by PICTON Investments as at January 13, 2026.
 It is provided as a general source of information, is subject to change without notification and should not be construed as investment advice.
 This material should not be relied upon for any investment decision and is not a recommendation, solicitation or offering of any security in any jurisdiction.
-The information contained in this material has been obtained from sources believed reliable, however, the accuracy and/or completeness of the information is not guaranteed by PMAM, nor does PMAM assume any responsibility or liability whatsoever.
+The information contained in this material has been obtained from sources believed reliable, however, the accuracy and/or completeness of the information is not guaranteed by PICTON Investments, nor does PICTON Investments assume any responsibility or liability whatsoever.
 All investments involve risk and may lose value.
 This information is not intended to provide financial, investment, tax, legal or accounting advice specific to any person, and should not be relied upon in that regard.
 Tax, investment and all other decisions should be made, as appropriate, only with guidance from a qualified professional.

 Commissions, trailing commissions, management fees, performance fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all distributions and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any unitholder that would have reduced returns.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Alternative mutual funds can only be purchased through a registered dealer and are available only in those jurisdictions where they may be lawfully offered for sale.